Migration to Abyssinia

 Raituah Bint Alhirs Bin Habilah Bin Amir Bin Keib Bin Seid

-Rukyah Bint Muhammed, Daughter of the Islamic prophet, Mohammed
+Rukyah Bint Muhammed, Daughter of the Islamic prophet,

 Remlah Bint Abu Sufian Bin Sohir Bin Harb Bin Umeya Bin Abdshems